 Trees help sea life

-This acidification creates negative consequences for ocean life and currently the sea is 30% more acidic than it was before the industrial revolution.
+This 'acidification' is bad for ocean life, the sea is currently 30% more acidic than it was before mankind really started burning fossil fuels at the beginning of the industrial revolution.

-Tree planting reduces CO2 in the air, which reduces the amount of CO2 absorbed into the ocean, which prevents it from becoming more acidic in the future.
+Tree planting reduces CO2 in the air, which reduce how much CO2 is going into the ocean, and prevents it from becoming even more acidic and helps to protect sea life.
+On earth everything is connected, even the trees on land help the fish in the sea.

 Trees build wildlife habitat

-Trees provide a cool refuge in the heat of the day, and the days are getting hotter.
+Trees provide a nice cool refuge during the heat of the day, and the days are getting hotter every year.

-Trees provide macro and micro-habitats; trees are the houses and forests are the cities of nature.
+Trees provide macro and micro-habitats, big and small places for creaturesd to live, forests are the cities of nature and trees are the houses.

 Trees provide damage control

-Hurricanes, floods, avalanches, and tsunamis can all be mitigated by planting trees which can saves lives and avoid enormous repair bills.
+Hurricanes, floods, avalanches, and tsunamis can all be mitigated by planting trees which can saves lives and avoid the astronomical repair bills left by natural disasters.